Labial adhesion

 Resolution and treatments for labial adhesion

 The resolution of labial adhesions most often occurs during puberty when hormones shift, but can occur in a short time after the condition develops, for example a year later.
+Because most cases settle by themselves, watching and waiting is a reasonable first approach when there are no symptoms.1,3

-Oestrogen cream (Premarin) for labial adhesion
+Oestrogen cream for labial adhesion

 Surgery for labial adhesion